 Please note: This degree is for students who have already acquired an Associate of Applied Science only.

-The Healthcare Management track may appeal to you if you hold an A.A.S. in one of the many health care fields, such as medical assisting, healthcare support, paramedic science, and medical laboratory technology.
+The Healthcare Management track may appeal to you if you hold an A.A.S. in one of the many fields, such as medical assisting, healthcare support, paramedic science, and medical laboratory technology.
 As a student in this track, you take courses that prepare you to:

 - Compare and contrast the U.S. healthcare system (including reimbursement) with other systems around the world;